Uber to buy Mideast rival Careem for $3.1 bn

 "Working closely with Careem's founders, I'm confident we will deliver exceptional outcomes for riders, drivers, and cities, in this fast-moving part of the world."

 Careem chief executive and co-founder Mudassir Sheikha welcomed the acquisition, saying it will be good for customers.

 "Joining forces with Uber will help us accelerate Careem's purpose of simplifying and improving the lives of people, and building an awesome organisation that inspires," Sheikha said.

-The acquisition is subject to regulatory approvals and the transaction is expected to close in the first quarter of 2020.
+The acquisition, which is subject to regulatory approvals, is expected to close in the first quarter of 2020.

 ?
 2019 AFP